vtex/shoreline/styleguides/admin/documentation/components/visually-hidden.md

 # VisuallyHidden

-VisuallyHidden is a utility component that can be used to hide its children visually, while keeping them visible to screen readers and other assistive technology.
+VisuallyHidden is a common technique used in web accessibility to hide content from the visual client, but keep it readable for screen readers.

 ## Behavior